advetaa/Python_Project/tictactoe/README.md

    git clone https://github.com/your-username/tic-tac-toe-pygame.git

 ## How to Play
-   - use runner.py to open game
+   - Use runner.py to start the game
    - When you run the game, you'll be presented with a menu to choose your player: "X" or "O".
 Click on the respective buttons to select.
    - The game board will appear, and you can take turns to make your moves by clicking on an empty cell.
    - The AI opponent (if you didn't choose it as your player) will also make moves using the minimax algorithm.